ravindasenarath/aws-saa/README.md

 ### Users

   - Create users and assigne them to groups
   - Root user shouldn't be used or shared
   - Users can be grouped
   - Groups only contain users, not other groups
   - Users don't have to belong to a group and user can belong to multiple groups.
- - Thinks only root users are allowed to do
+  - Things only root users are allowed to do
     - Change account name or root password or root email address
     - Change AWS support plan
     - Close AWS account, enable MFA on S3 bucket delete
     - Create Cloudfront key pair
     - Register for GovCloud.

 ### Permissions